tarsjoris/x-air/README.md

 * `router.channelcue`
     * Pressing `FLIP` when a bus is selected, sets that bus as monitor channel.
     * Pressing `REC` when in the `SENDS` encoder is selected, sets that bus as monitor channel.
+* `router.sinedemo`
+    * Pressing `DISPLAY` will show a demo the faders moving as a sine.
 * `xairedit.interact`
     * Clicks in the X-Air-Edit app to keep it in sync with the XTouch Controller.
     Disable if you just want to use the addons.
+* `xairedit.conect`
+    * Disabled by default.
+    Will click the "Connect" and "Mixer -> PC" buttons during startup, to connect the X-Air-Edit app with the XR18.
 * `ui`
     * Disable to run this app on headless systems.